hackpres/RecognizingRegex/README.md

 * Examples include:

-    `/\b/` For characters that are usually treated literally, indicates that the next character is special and not to be interpreted literally.
+    `/\b/` For characters that are usually treated literally, indicates that the next character is special and not to be interpreted literally.</br>
-    `/a\*/` For characters that are usually treated specially, indicates that the next character is not special and should be interpreted literally.
+    `/a\*/` For characters that are usually treated specially, indicates that the next character is not special and should be interpreted literally.</br>

 ### Assertions